Made of layered petit buerre biscuits and chocolate cream, this cake is best enjoyed with a strong cup of coffee or tea.

-2. Heat the remaining milk with the cream and bring to the boil.
+2. Heat the cream and bring to the boil.
 Melt the chocolate by pouring the hot cream over the top and stir this through the egg and vanilla batter until mixed.
 Set aside until completely cooled.

 3. In a separate bowl, cream the butter and icing sugar and then add the cooled chocolate batter.